 I Curse The River Of Time by Per Petterson

-Arvid has a hard time dealing with the changing society, and the divorce, so he follows her to Denmark.
+Having a hard time dealing with the changing society, and the divorce, Arvid follows her to Denmark.
 He has had an awkward relationship with his mother, who seems quite the curmudgeon, and tries several different ways to connect with her.

 The story seamlessly flashes back and forth between this relationship, and his meeting his wife many years before.
 They were young and idealistic, and worked with their comrades to follow the party line.
 Has has the ferry ride to Denmark and a few intense days at the cabin to think the past and present over.

-It's kind of a quiet book, but weighted with the piercing emotion of relationships.
+It's a quiet book, slow and simple, weighted with the piercing emotion of relationships.

 About Arvid, with all his gifts and faults, the author has said "Sometimes I call him not my alterego but my stuntman."